onja-org/w2_bootstrap_layouts_and_components/README.md

 **What you're building:** A contact form with name, email, message fields and proper Bootstrap styling.

+**🔍 Discovery Challenge:** You'll apply text color patterns and use new form classes!

 **Step-by-step instructions:**

 1. **Find the Exercise 5 comment** (around line 75 in `index.html`)